Noahs-ARK/semafor/README.md

 sentences, one per line, and performs the following steps:

   0. Preprocessing
-     The sentences are lemmatized, part-of-speech tagged, and syntactically parsed (optionally using a syntactic parsing running in server mode.)
+     The sentences are lemmatized, part-of-speech tagged, and syntactically parsed.

   1. Target identification
      Frame-evoking words and phrases ("targets") are heuristically identified in each sentence.